k78ma/quartz/content/3A/MTE 320/Practical Single-Phase Transformer.md

 $$
 - Magnetizing reactance $X_{m}$.
 This represents the path for the current that magnetizes the core.

-The resistance Rc and magnetizing reactance Xm are usually very large compared to those of resistances and leakage reactances of the primary and secondary windings.
+The resistance $R_{c}$ and magnetizing reactance $X_{m}$ are usually very large compared to those of resistances and leakage reactances of the primary and secondary windings.

 ![[Practical Single-Phase Transformer-2.png]]